ZykeWasTaken/ZykeWasTaken/README.md

 Hey!
 My name is Linus.
-Currently learning HTML/CSS/JS and soon Python/C#, probably.
+Currently learning HTML/CSS/JS/React.

-Have a great day.
+Have a great day, or not. :)